 The Centre e-Newsletter

-The Centre e-Newsletter is a weekly bulletin for adoptive families.
+The Centre e-Newsletter is a fortnightly bulletin for adoptive families.
 It contains key information and updates about our work and services, as well as details of any forthcoming activities, events and training opportunities.
 As a charity that relies on fundraising, we may also include occasional updates and requests for fundraising.

 The Centre e-Newsletter is sent by email so we need your consent in order to send it to you.
 When you provide your consent your name, email address and consent information will be added to our e-Newsletter distribution list.